crispus-nj/portfolio/README.md

 ## __Portfolio Webiste__
 ____
-### This is a portfolio webiste showcasing my skills in tech industry.
-It also has a sample of projects.<br>
+### This is a portfolio webiste showcasing my skills in the tech industry.
+It also has a sample of my projects.<br>
 ## Author: __Crispus Muthiora__
 _____
 ## __Technologies used__